sprotheroe/vagrant-disksize/README.md

 we don't have to use hardware manufacturer marketing maths here and it makes the internal maths easier.

+### Shrinking the VDI file

+Internally the plugin will convert the format of the virtual machine's disk file to the VDI format.
+The new disk is created with dynamic sizing, meaning the physical `.vdi` disk file on the host will start small, and grow over time as data is added in the guest.

+Unfortunately, by default, the `.vdi` file will never shrink back, even if one deletes all the data inside the guest.
+This is not a side-effect of this plugin, it's how virtualbox works with virtual hard disks.

+There is a feature in virtualBox that allows to turn on the TRIM feature on non-rotational disks.
+This plugin turns on this feature when re-attaching the resized disk to the VM.

+A nice effect of this TRIM feature, applied to VirtualBox, is that when the guest OS issues the TRIM request on the virtual hard disk, it causes the corresponding `.vdi` physical file on the host to shrink.

+Since TRIM takes some time to execute, it's not enabled by default on Linux guest OS such as Ubuntu.
+To use this feature in the
+guest:

+1. Inside the guest, delete unused files to make room in the file system.
+2. To reclaim most of that space on the corresponding `.vdi` file on the host, make the guest OS issue the TRIM command on the virtual hard disk.
+This can be different per guest OS.
+   On Linux-based guests like Ubuntu, run `sudo fstrim /`.

 ## Limitations

 At present only the first disk will be resized.
 That seems to be OK for